When to give a raise

 Giving too much can cause difficulties.
 You might create an expectation in that employee or across the business.
 Employees talk.
 Even if you request confidentiality, you have to expect that staff will figure out what their colleagues are paid.

-The average raise is around 3% but it varies across field and profession.
+The average raise is around 3% but it varies across industry and profession.
 Consider it a good starting point.
 You can decide whether individual employees deserve more or less.

 There's more to life than money